-- i) Those whose shareholdings are not less than the shareholding legally considered to be significant or who have been - ii) Those representing the shareholders indicated in the preceding paragraph.
+- i) Those whose shareholdings are not less than the shareholding legally considered to be significant or who have been appointed due to their position as shareholders, even if the shareholding does not reach that level. - ii) Those representing the shareholders indicated in the preceding paragraph.

-For these purposes, a director will be deemed to represent a shareholder when
+For these purposes, a director will be deemed to represent a shareholder when:

-- i) The director has been appointed in exercise of the shareholder's right of representation - ii) He or she is a director.
-Senior Manager, employee or non-occasional service provider of said shareholder or the companies belonging to its group. - iii) Company records show that the shareholder acknowledges the director as its appointee or representative - iv) The director is the spouse of or maintains an analogous affective relationship with or is a close relative of a significant
+- i) The director has been appointed in exercise of the shareholder's right of representation. - ii) He or she is a director, Senior Manager, employee or non-occasional service provider of said shareholder or the companies belonging to its group. - iii) Company records show that the shareholder acknowledges the director as its appointee or representative. - iv) The director is the spouse of or maintains an analogous affective relationship with or is a close relative of a significant shareholder.

-Proprietary Directors may not serve simultaneously as directors of more than five (5) listed companies
+Proprietary Directors may not serve simultaneously as directors of more than five (5) listed companies.

-The composition of the Board of Directors is governed by the principle of proportionality; in this regard the Board of Directors Regulations establish in their article 7 that among outside directors, the ratio of Proprietary Directors to Independent Directors reflects the ratio of the Company's capital represented by proprietary directors and the remainder of the Company's capital: this strict proportionality principle may be relaxed in such manner that the weight of Proprietary Directors is greater than what would correspond to them based on the total percentage of capital they represent:
+The composition of the Board of Directors is governed by the principle of proportionality; in this regard the Board of Directors Regulations establish in their article 7 that among outside directors, the ratio of Proprietary Directors to Independent Directors reflects the ratio of the Company's capital represented by proprietary directors and the remainder of the Company's capital; this strict proportionality principle may be relaxed in such manner that the weight of Proprietary Directors is greater than what would correspond to them based on the total percentage of capital they represent:

-- In the case of high capitalisation in which there are few or no shareholdings legally considered to be significant - ii) Where there is a plurality of shareholders represented on the board but not otherwise related
+- i) In the case of high capitalisation in which there are few or no shareholdings legally considered to be significant. - ii) Where there is a plurality of shareholders represented on the board but not otherwise related.

 In addition the number of Independent Directors must represent at least half of the total number of directors.
 When the chairman of the Board is also the chief executive of the Company, the independent directors should constitute a majority of the total number of directors.
-These provisions were included in the Board Regulations in March of 2013, to reflect good international corporate governance practices, and maintained with practically no change in the Regulations approved in
+These provisions were included in the Board Regulations in March of 2013, to reflect good international corporate governance practices, and maintained with practically no change in the Regulations approved in December of 2016.

-In accordance with the authorisation contained in article 24.2 of the Articles of Association, within the authority of the Appointments and Remuneration Committee is that of reporting to the Board of Directors, for referral to the General Meeting of Shareholders, on the appointment or re-election of the Proprietary Directors proposed by the majority
+In accordance with the authorisation contained in article 24.2 of the Articles of Association, within the authority of the Appointments and Remuneration Committee is that of reporting to the Board of Directors, for referral to the General Meeting of Shareholders, on the appointment or re-election of the Proprietary Directors proposed by the majority shareholder.